 PMC members in every Apache project collaborate to provide their quarterly project report.
 The PMC Chair, who is also a Vice President of the ASF, is responsible for ensuring the report is actually submitted to the board agenda.

 During board meetings, the Chairman leads the meeting while the Secretary takes notes and calls the roll for attendance or votes.
-Directors may comment on or have questions for various reports; formal questions are brought back to the relevant officer or PMC by the Secretary after the meeting.
+Directors may comment on or have questions for various reports; formal questions are brought back to the relevant officer or PMC by the Secretary after the meeting via private@ email.

-Shortly after a monthly meeting, the Secretary checks in draft meeting minutes for later review.
+Shortly after a monthly meeting, the Secretary checks in draft meeting minutes for later review and approval by the board.
 The Chairman then sends a "ASF Board Meeting Summary" overview of formal actions taken during the meeting to all our committers.
 The Secretary sends out comments on reports and welcomes new officers - for details, see "Adjourning" below.

 A few days after the previous month's meeting, the agenda for the next (current) month's meeting is assembled and checked into our code repository.
 Board agendas and meeting minutes are all kept in formatted text files.
 This allows power users to edit via the command line, but also allows for more user-friendly views of the agenda with the Whimsy Agenda Tool (requires Apache login).